-- 1. to elect the following five nominees to the Company's Board of Directors: Mark J. Harvey, Mark Herrmann, Alexander C. Matina, Alan D. Willits and Mark W. Wong; - to ratify the selection of Crowe LLP as independent registered public accounting firm of the Company for its fiscal year ending June 30, 2023; - to approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement; and - to conduct such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- 1. to elect the following five nominees to the Company's Board of Directors: Mark J. Harvey, Elizabeth Horton, Alexander C. Matina, Alan D. Willits and Mark W. Wong; - 2. to ratify the selection of Crowe LLP as independent registered public accounting firm of the Company for its fiscal year ending June 30, 2024; - to approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Proxy Statement; - 4. to approve the issuance of shares of common stock upon the conversion of the Company's Series B Preferred Stock; and - 5. to conduct such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.